 }

 Stop inlining CSS by hand.
-I know you’re probably doing it because it feels more controlled, or because you don’t want to learn a new tool, or because your workflow doesn’t have a build process yet.
+I know why you’re doing it – feels more controlled, you don’t want to learn a new tool, your workflow doesn’t have a build step yet.
+I get it.
+Do it anyway.

 Manual inlining is where mistakes hide.
 You’ll miss a property.
-You’ll typo a hex color.
-You’ll inline the wrong value and not notice until someone tests it in Outlook three days later.
-Every single email you hand-inline is a chance to mess something up, and you will eventually mess something up.
+You’ll typo a hex.
+And you will inline the wrong value and not notice until someone tests it in Outlook three days later.
+Every single email you hand-inline is another opportunity to mess something up, and eventually you will.

 Automated inlining tools do the same thing every time.
 They don’t get tired.
-They don’t skip steps.
-They don’t decide that “this property probably doesn’t need to be inlined” based on a gut feeling.
+Don’t skip steps.
+And don’t decide “eh, this one probably doesn’t need it” based on how tired you are at 11pm.

-Your build process should be: write email with external CSS → run through inliner → test output → deploy.
-Not: write email → manually copy styles one by one → forget three styles → send → realize you forgot them when someone complains.
+Pick one.
+Bake it into your build.
+Your workflow should be: write email with external CSS → pipe through inliner → test output → ship.
+Not: write email → manually copy styles one at a time → forget three → send → find out when someone complains.

 const gulp = require('gulp');